Hand-and-Machine/CompDesign/tutorials/cylindrical-tutorial.md

 Since we're interested in creating copies of objects that are rotated about the z-axis, we can use cylindrical coordinates to make this job easier.
 Recall that cylindrical coordinates identifies points by their distance `r` from the z-axis, the angle `theta` that they make with the xz-plane, and their height `z`.
 A point in 3-space is uniquely identified by the triple `(r, theta, z)` in cylindrical coordinates, whereas the triple `(x, y, z)` is used in the more common rectangular coordinates.

 ![Fig5](/tutorials/img/cylindrical-tutorial-fig5.png)
-[CREATE A PICTURE SHOWING HOW THE COORDINATE SYSTEMS WORK]

 Let's write a class in Python that will help us store and transform points in the cylindrical coordinate system.